lenn0n/devGuide/devops/jenkins-starter.md

 ###   ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) Using of Plugins
 If you want to run node using plugin, then goto Manage Jenkins > Plugins > Select any Plugin you want

-Let's say you picked NodeJS.
+Let's say you select NodeJS.
 Install it.

-Once the installation is completed, proceed to enabling that plugin inside of our jenkins.
+Once the installation is completed, you have to enable that plugin in your Jenkins config.
 - http://localhost:8080/manage/configureTools/

 Scroll down and select NodeJS.
-To use the plugin in your pipeline, wrap inside of nodejs.
-Eg:
+Select any version and click save.

+Usage:

     stage('Build the Application') {
       steps {